postgres-ai/docs/docs/database-lab/config-reference.md

 ## Section `provision`: thin cloning environment settings
 - `pgMgmtUsername` (string, optional, default: "postgres") - database username that will be used for Postgres management connections
+- `keepUserPasswords` (bool, optional, default: "false") - By default, in addition to creating a new user with administrative privileges, Database Lab Engine resets passwords for all existing users.
+This is done for security reasons.
+If this behavior is undesirable and you want to keep the ability authenticate for the existing users with their unchanged passwords, then set the value of the variable to `true`.
 - `options` (key-value, required) - options related to provisioning
     - `thinCloneManager` (string, required) - thin-clone managing module used for thin cloning
     - `pool` (string, required) - the name of pool (in the case of ZFS) or volume group with logic volume name (in the case of LVM)